 The poem begins with a current observation of a locked tower and quickly alternates between contrasting images of the community’s watchfulness in the past and present and finally a watchfulness which does not appear to look into the future.

 Nuestra Senora de al Santa Muerte was included to highlight a current local culture which is influenced by drugs, global culture and new institutions which rise when old institutions are no longer adequate to respond to the needs and experiences of a community.

 BX Tower began with a photo (at right) of a feature of the BX Tower in St. Thomas, Ontario.
 Eric Adriaans had been interested in photographing brick architecture for several years.
 In this photo, a ladder for climbing to the top of the small building was closed-off by a metal mesh cover and locked.
 The notion of this locked ladder led to a hand-written list of words, ideas and images that this locked ladder might represent.
 This list was then transcribed to a digital word processing file and extended into blank-verse lines.
-The current version of the poem is the second draft.

 References and Citations